 Judge Marshall Silverthorn moved to Breckenridge in 1859 and eventually bought 160 acres of land along the Blue River, where he patented a mining claim known as the Silverthorn Placer.
 While the judge never found much gold, his mining claim would eventually evolve into a mountain town.
 In the 1930s, an "e" was added on to the end of the town name.
 Formally incorporated on September 5, 1967, the town of Silverthorne is located in the Lower Blue River Valley, about 70 miles west of Denver at an elevation of 8,730 feet.
 Situated beneath towering peaks of 12,000 and 13,000 feet, Silverthorne provides astonishing views of the Gore Range and is surrounded by the Eagles Nest Wilderness and Ptarmigan Mountain Wilderness areas.
 The gold medal waters of the Blue River flow right through town, serving as its proverbial heart and soul.
-As a result, Silverthorne is just steps away from some awesome hiking, mountain biking, cross-country skiing, snow-shoeing and fishing.
+As a result, Silverthorne is just steps away from some fabulous activities and adventures, like hiking, mountain biking, cross-country skiing, snow-shoeing and fishing.
 Since forming in 1967, the town of Silverthorne has made annexations of sizable portions of land, including the Eagles Nest area as well as Maryland Creek Ranch and Smith Ranch.

 The population of permanent residents in Silverthorne has been estimated between 4000 and 4500.
 Because housing has traditionally been less expensive than elsewhere in Summit County, Silverthorne occupies a unique position.
 Recent estimates suggest that 45% of Silverthorne’s housing units are owner-occupied, in comparison with 25% around Summit County as a whole.
 Within town limits, there are roughly 1000 single family homes and 1050 multi-family units.